microsoft/fastseq/README.md

 ## Python coding style

-Changes to Python code should conform to [PEP 8](https://www.python.org/dev/peps/pep-0008/).

-Use `pylint` to check your Python changes. `yapf` can be used to help format the python code:
+Changes to Python code should conform to [PEP 8](https://www.python.org/dev/peps/pep-0008/). `yapf` can be used to help format the python code, and use `pylint` to check your Python changes.

 ```bash
 # format the code by yapf